ItsmeVipersz/Music-Man/README.md

 <h1 align="centre"> Starz Music bot </h1>

-### A bot that can play music on telegram Group's Voice Call
+### A bot that can Play Music on Telegram Group's Voice Call

 <h2> Whats new 🔥 </h2>